Tiruttangal railway station

-Tiruttangal railway station is a railway station in the town of Thiruthangal, Virudhunagar district in Tamil Nadu.
+Tiruttangal railway station (station code: TTL) is an NSG–5 category Indian railway station in Madurai railway division of Southern Railway zone.
+It serves Tiruttangal, located in Virudhunagar district of the Indian state of Tamil Nadu.

 Background

 The station was established during 1932.
 The station survived a closure during 1984 with strong protests from the residents of Thiruthangal, when the Southern Railway zone initiated such an action.

-Jurisdiction

-It belongs to the Madurai railway division of the Southern Railway zone of Virudhunagar district in Tamil Nadu.
-The station code is TTL.